Personal information management: Finding/re-finding

 A large body of research in information seeking, information behavior, and information retrieval relates and especially to efforts to find information in public spaces such as the Web or a traditional library.
 There is a strong personal component even in efforts to find new information, never before experienced, from a public store such as the Web.
 For example, efforts to find information may be directed by a personally created outline, self-addressed email reminder or a to-do list.
 In addition, information inside a person's PSI can be used to support a more targeted, personalized search of the web.

+Research in information seeking, information behavior, and information retrieval has treated re-finding as a common activity, especially in relation to web pages, email messages, and personal digital files.

 A person's efforts to find useful information are often a sequence of interactions rather than a single transaction.
 Under a "berry picking" model of finding, information is gathered in bits and pieces through a series of interactions, and during this time, a person's expression of need, as reflected in the current query, evolves.
 People may favor stepwise approach to finding needed information to preserve a greater sense of control and context over the finding process and smaller steps may also reduce the cognitive burden associated with query formulation.
 In some cases, there simply is not a "direct" way to access the information.
 For example, a person's remembrance for a needed Web site may only be through an email message sent by a colleague i.e., a person may not recall a Web address nor even keywords that might get be used in a Web search but the person does recall that the Web site was mentioned recently in an email from a colleague).

+Studies of re-finding emphasize that people often rely on partial contextual cues rather than exact recall.
+These cues may include where an item was stored, how it was previously reached, who sent it, or the task in which it was used.
+Re-finding can also be affected by changes in the information environment, including the reorganization, updating, or disappearance of online resources.

 People may find (rather than re-find) information even when this information is ostensibly under their control.
 For example, items may be "pushed" into the PSI (e.g., via the inbox, podcast subscriptions, downloads).
 If these items are discovered later, it is through an act of finding not re-finding (since the person has no remembrance for the information).

 Lansdale characterized the retrieval of information as a two-step process involving interplay between actions to recall and recognize.
 The steps of recall and recognition can iterate to progressively narrow the efforts to find the desired information.
 This interplay happens, for example, when people move through a folder hierarchy to a desired file or e-mail message or navigate through a website to a desired page.